[elfsight_twitter_feed id="1"]

 INNOVATION

 We believe that a technology-based strategy is the most realistic way to reduce carbon emissions.
 To succeed, such a strategy must be based on sustained investments and allow adequate time to develop and deploy technologies, including carbon capture utilization and storage.
+To protect air quality, utilities have invested more than $90 billion in emission controls for coal plants since 2001.

 America’s Power supports an “All of the Above” energy strategy because each electricity resource― coal, natural gas, nuclear, renewables, and storage technology ― complements each other in different ways to provide reliable and affordable electricity.